Kent Graham

 Kent Douglas Graham (born November 1, 1968) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish before transferring to the Ohio State Buckeyes.
-After college, Graham had a lengthy career in the NFL with the New York Giants in two separate stints, as well as starting for the Arizona Cardinals and the Pittsburgh Steelers.
+After college, Graham had a lengthy career in the NFL with the New York Giants in two separate stints, as well as starting for the Arizona Cardinals and Pittsburgh Steelers.
 He finished his career in 2002 with the Jacksonville Jaguars.

 Early life

 Graham attended Wheaton North High School in Wheaton, Illinois, where he was awarded the National High School Quarterback of the Year honor by The National Quarterback Club in 1986.
 Recruited by Notre Dame, he won his first career start for the Irish as a freshman against Boston College in 1987.
 However, the option-run offense implemented by coach Lou Holtz was an imperfect fit for the drop-back passer, and after his sophomore year he transferred to Ohio State, where he was the starter for the 1991 campaign in which the Buckeyes finished 8–4.